In a brand new sector that is evolving rapidly, understand where your company fits in the carbon credit market structure.

 Projects wishing to offer CERs in the market will need to have their emission reductions validated by Designated Operational Entities (validators and verifiers) and registered by the CDM Executive Board to ensure that real and measurable emission reductions are achieved.

 How does the voluntary carbon credit market work?

 The main objective for acquiring Verified Emission Reduction (VER) credits, is to neutralize the carbon footprint, motivated mainly by Corporate Social Responsibility (CSR) and public relations.

 Other reasons are considerations such as certification, reputation and environmental and social benefits.

 Basically, the main difference is that a VER (voluntary market), unlike CERs (mandatory market), cannot be used to achieve obligations under the Kyoto Protocol compliance regime.
-However, a CER can be accepted by entities wishing to voluntarily offset their emissions.
+However, a CER can be accepted by entities wishing to voluntarily offset their carbon footprint.